goyaljiiiiii/goyaljiiiiii/README.md

 ---

 ## 👩‍💻 About Me
-Passionate and driven software developer focused on building clean, modern applications.
+Passionate and driven to be a software developer focused on building clean, modern applications.
 Always exploring new tools, tech, and ideas.

 ---

 ## 🎯 Goals
 - Become a skilled software developer
 - Build real projects that solve problems
-- Master modern web development
 - Land a strong tech role and keep leveling up

 ---